data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 effect of being a student in each group, but with a key distinction from linear
 models: Instead of determining how different the observations in a group are from those in the reference group, the multi-level model "regularizes" (sometimes the term "shrinks" is used) the difference based on how systematically different the groups are.
 The reason why "shrinkage" is occasionally used is that the group-level estimates (i.e., for classes) that are obtained through multi-level modeling can never be larger than those from a linear model (regression).
 As described earlier, when there are groups included in the model, a regression effectively estimates the effect for each group independent of all of the others.

-Through regularization, groups that are comprised of individuals who are consistently different (higher or lower) than individuals on average are not regularized very much - their estimated difference may be close to the estimate from a multi-level model - whereas groups with only a few individuals, or with a lot of variability within individuals, would be regularized a lot.
-In the former case, the multi-level model considers there to be strong evidence for a group effect, whereas in the latter, the model recognizes that there is less certainty about a group (class) effect for that particular group, in part because that group is small.
-Multi-level models are very common in educational research for cases such as this: accounting for the way in which students take the same classes, or even go to the same school (see Raudenbush & Bryk, 2002).

-The way that a multi-level model does this "regularizing" is by considering the groups (and not the data points, in this case) to be samples from a larger population of classes.
+Through regularization, groups that are comprised of individuals who are consistently different (higher or lower) than individuals on average are not regularized very much - their estimated difference may be close to the estimate from a multi-level model - whereas groups with only a few individuals, or with a lot of variability within individuals, would be regularized a lot^[The way that a multi-level model does this "regularizing" is by considering the groups (and not the data points, in this case) to be samples from a larger population of classes.
 By considering the effects of groups to be samples from a larger population, the model is able to use information not only particular to each group (as the models created using `lm()`), but also information across all of the data.
 Using multi-level models means that the assumption of independence can be addressed; their use also means that individual coefficients for classes do not need to be included (or interpreted, thankfully!), though they are still included in and accounted for in the model.
 As we describe, the way that information about the groups is reported is usually in the form of the *intraclass correlation coefficient* (ICC), which explains the proportion of variation in the dependent variable that the groups explain.
 Smaller ICCs (such as ICCs with values of 0.05, representing 5% of the variation in the dependent variable) mean that the groups are not very important; larger ICCs, such as ICCs with values of 0.10 or larger (values as high as 0.50 are not uncommon!).
-ICCs that are larger would indicate that groups are important and that they have to do with a lot of the differences observed in the dependent variable (and that not including them may potentially ignore the assumption of independence in a case in which it may be important to recognize it - and lead to bias in the results).
+ICCs that are larger would indicate that groups are important and that they have to do with a lot of the differences observed in the dependent variable (and that not including them may potentially ignore the assumption of independence in a case in which it may be important to recognize it - and lead to bias in the results).]
+In the former case, the multi-level model considers there to be strong evidence for a group effect, whereas in the latter, the model recognizes that there is less certainty about a group (class) effect for that particular group, in part because that group is small.
+Multi-level models are very common in educational research for cases such as this: accounting for the way in which students take the same classes, or even go to the same school (see Raudenbush & Bryk, 2002).

 That was a lot of technical information about multi-level models; thank you for sticking with us through it!
 We wanted to include this as multi-level models